 With each new update comes performance and stability improvements, which means a faster blog for you!

 2. Optimize Your Images

-Uploading large photos will slow down your blog, especially if you’ve racked up a lot of images.
-I use TinyPNG to compress my images before I upload them to my blog.
+Uploading large photos will slow down your blog, especially if you've racked up a lot of images.
+I use TinyPNG to compress my pictures before I upload them to my blog.
 Another option is to use the WP Smush plugin.
 Both TinyPNG and WP Smush compress your images without losing the image quality.

 3. Limit the Number of Posts Per Page